There are mainly three types of Flat Roof Materials commonly used for flat roofs.

 The Pros of Modified Bitumen Roofing Materials

-This type of rubber roof is very sturdy and durable.
-When it comes to commercial roofs, then this is the choice material because it is expected to have service and maintenance people on it constantly.
+- This type of rubber roof is very sturdy and durable.
+When it comes to commercial roofs, then this is the choice material because it is expected to have service and maintenance people on it regularly.

-Installing a Modified Bitumen rubber roof is also less costly than EPDM.
-It is tougher and thicker than EPDM and installs over almost any surface, unlike EPDM rubber roofs.
+- Installing a Modified Bitumen rubber roof is also less costly than EPDM.
+It is more robust and thicker than EPDM and installs over almost any surface, unlike EPDM rubber roofs.

 - As long as the flashing is exposed and free from debris, you can install the modified bitumen membrane straight onto an existing roofing material.